Droid00000/Frost/README.md

 # About the Bot
-Frost is a small [Discord](https://discord.com/) bot that helps you express your feelings towards someone else.
+Frost is a [Discord](https://discord.com/) bot that helps you express your feelings towards someone else.

 # Installation
 You'll need to have [discordrb](https://github.com/shardlab/discordrb) installed on your computer.
 Once you've installed discordrb, you can open the ```Frost_Stable.rb``` file in an IDE.
 Once you've done that, replace the ```TOKEN_HERE``` value with your bot's token.
 Make sure the bot's token value remains enclosed in quotation marks.
 Don't ever share this token with anyone else.